gpuweb/WSL/Spec/source/index.rst

 - atomic stores of a value to a location
 - atomic loads of a value from a location.

-All non-atomic stores and loads are considered to happen by byte
+All non-atomic stores and loads are considered to happen byte-by-byte.

 In this section we will give the *memory model* of WHLSL, that is the set of rules that determine which values a load is allowed to read.
 This memory model is presented in an axiomatic fashion, and is loosely inspired by the C++11 memory model.